benzino77/tasmocompiler/README.md

 Everything you do, you do on your own responsibility.
 I do not take any responsibility for damages or problems, that may arise as a result of using this solution or its products.

 ##### Credits
-Thanks to [The Arends](https://github.com/arendst) and the entire Tasmota Dev Team for fantastic work!
+Thanks to [Theo Arends](https://github.com/arendst) and the entire Tasmota Dev Team for fantastic work!